eyeree/devgui-c9/README.md

 as APF (https://github.com/ajaxorg/apf), haven't received much attention recently and have very little community support or documentation.
 It also hasn't kept up with new releases of other dependencies, such as ACE (https://github.com/ajaxorg/ace), the javescript based editor implemenation it uses.
-I also find the open sourced cloud9 codebase to be a bit more complex than would be ideal for a community supported node.js application development gui (cloud9, after all, is aiming for a different target).

-In short, while useful in its current form, devgui isn't the lean, focused, and stable node.js application development tool I want it to be, and that the node.js community deserves.
+In short, while useful in its current form, devgui isn't the lean, focused, and stable node.js application development tool I want it to be

-My origional intent was to incrementally evlove the code base into that tool, but after some consideration I decided that a clean start, still using ACE, would be a better way to achieve devgui's goal:
+My origional intent was to incrementally evlove the code base into that tool, but after some consideration I decided that a clean start, still using ACE, would be a better way to go.

-> Provide all developers with an easy to use and modify gui that streamlines the node.js development process and is powerful engough to satisify the needs of experienced developers working on complex applications.

 That version of devgui is being developed at https://github.com/eyeree/devgui.
-It will replace the contents of the devgui npm package once it has enough functionality to support the development of itself.
+It will replace the contents of the devgui npm package once it has enough functionality to support the development of itself... but no guarantees that time will ever come.

-In the mean time, I hope you find this version of devgui to be an useful preview of things to come.
+In the mean time, I hope you find this version of devgui to be useful.

 # About the Cloud9 IDE